NimoKwarkye/stats_tool_repo/README.md

-# EasyML: Accelerated ML Workflows
+# NodeMind: Accelerated ML Workflows

-Welcome to **EasyML**, your fast-track solution for building and executing machine learning workflows with minimal effort.
+Welcome to **NodeMind**, your fast-track solution for building and executing machine learning workflows with minimal effort.
 Our node-based application empowers you to construct, experiment, and deploy intelligent data pipelines that leverage state-of-the-art ML concepts.

 ---

 ## Overview

-**EasyML** uses an intuitive drag-and-drop interface where nodes represent key components of an ML pipeline:
+**NodeMind** uses an intuitive drag-and-drop interface where nodes represent key components of an ML pipeline:

 - **Data Import & Preprocessing:** Ingest CSV data, perform feature extraction, and transform raw datasets into "clean" tensors ready for analysis.
 - **Statistical Modeling & Machine Learning:** Utilize nodes for clustering, regression, and principal component analysis (PCA), among other methods, to discover patterns and predict outcomes.